cwood821/cwood821/README.md

 # Hello! :wave:

 I'm excited about Rust and TypeScript.
+Experimenting with F#.

 Formerly writing code at [cwood-strib](https://github.com/cwood-strib/).